SamirVarma01/RockPaperScissors/README.md

 The application detects gestures through a webcam, classifies them, and draws a bounding box around the detected hand.

+## Usage

+To use the app, first clone the repository.
+I could not get some elements to load in other files without using their absolute path, so in some cases you may see the pathname on my computer.
+Please rephrase these to fit your directory.
+Afterwards, start a terminal in the directory and use python app.py.
+Once this is done, you can visit the locally hosted game at http://127.0.0.1:5000/.

+NOTE: Scissors is a little difficult to detect for the model.
+The best way I have found is using your left hand to point two finger straight upwards, as if pointing a finger gun in the air.
 ---

 ## Features